platform9/pf9ctl/README.md

 ✓ Host is connected
 ✓ Attached node to the cluster
 ✓ Bootstrap successfully finished
-Cluster creation started...This may take a few minutes.
-Please check the UI for latest status.
+Cluster creation started....This may take a few minutes....Check the latest status in UI
 ```